jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 :::caution

 Intel ARC B-series cards require ReBar to be enabled.
 This means you must use it on a platform with Intel 10th gen, AMD Ryzen 3000 series or newer.
-Intel ARC A-series cards require ReBar enabled for optimal performance.
+Intel ARC A-series cards do not require ReBar to function, however, ReBar must enabled for optimal performance.

 :::